 B i o g r a p h y

 Originally from South Cumbria, Amy is currently in her first year of the Guildhall School of Music and Drama’s prestigious opera course, studying with John Evans.
-Amy's studies at Guildhall are supported as both the Horners' Becker Scholar and the Tobacco Piper Makers' Scholar.
+She is also a graduate of the Royal Academy of Music and the University of Manchester.

 In August 2020, Amy gained a distinction in her Master of Arts in Vocal Performance from The Royal Academy of Music and was awarded a diploma of the Royal Academy of Music (DipRAM) in Vocal Performance, an institutional prize awarded to students for outstanding performance in a Postgraduate level final recital/portfolio.

-Equally passionate about opera, oratorio and recital repertoire, her performing experience includes appearing as the alto soloist for many societies and groups around the country.
+Amy has performed on oratorio and concert platforms around the country.
 The varied repertoire has included Elgar’s The Music Makers, Handel’s Messiah, Mendelssohn’s Elijah, Mozart’s Requiem, Durufle’s Requiem, Bach’s B minor mass and Rossini’s Petite Messe Solennelle.
 During her time at the Royal Academy of Music she performed regularly as a member of the Song Circle and as a soloist within the “Bach the European” concert series with conductors John Butt & Masaaki Suzuki.